opalj/JCG/README.md

 expected call targets.
 In other words, considering our previous example, it's expected that the call graph contains a call edge from `Class.main` to `java.lang.String.toString`.

+Another annotation, that does not excpect an direct but transitive edge within the call graph, is the `lib.annotations.IndirectCall` annotation.
+This annotation is specified in analogously to the `CallSite` annotation but is matched differently.
+That allows a framework specific handling for indirect method invocations such as calls invoked via `invokedynamics` or Java's reflection API.

 ### Writing Tests